karlmdavis/rps-tourney/dev/work-log.md

 ### 2014-04-21, Monday

-* 0.3h: [Issue #14](https://github.com/karlmdavis/rps-tourney/issues/14): Adding methods to web service to enable game play.
+* 1.0h: [Issue #14](https://github.com/karlmdavis/rps-tourney/issues/14): Adding methods to web service to enable game play.
     * Updated the tests for the model classes to cover the new gameplay logic.
     * Next steps:
         * DAO(s) for the new model classes.
         * Create the `IGameSessionResource` implementations.

+### 2014-04-22, Tuesday

+* 0.75h: [Issue #14](https://github.com/karlmdavis/rps-tourney/issues/14): Adding methods to web service to enable game play.
+    * Started the `IGameSessionResource` server implementation.
+    * Next steps:
+        * Complete the `IGameSessionResource` implementations.
+        * DAO(s) for the new model classes.